zkwang2014/zkwang2014.github.com/_posts/2015-08-24-new semester.md

 category: blog
 tags: [share]
 ---
 New semester starts.
-Sharing some tip for graduate students by Steven Shaw.
+Sharing a very useful blog for graduate students from a UF gator Alumni:

-###How Not to Suck at Graduate School － Steven R. Shaw
+How Not to Suck at Graduate School － Steven R. Shaw

 Steven R. Shaw is associate professor in the Department of Educational and Counselling Psychology at McGill University in Montreal.
-He earned a Ph.D. in School Psychology from the **University of Florida(_Go Gators!_)** in 1991.
+He earned a Ph.D. in School Psychology from the University of Florida (_Go Gators!_) in 1991.

 In his Blog, Dr. Shaw shared a very long list of posts about how not to suck at graduate school.
 Here are some of the posts:

 - How Not to Suck at Taking Initiative
 - How Not to Suck at Efficiency: Some Technology Suggestions
 - How not to suck at reviewing articles for scholarly journals